jhu-library-operations/ansible-role-login-user/README.md

 installation, configuration, and management.
 It is useful for establishing a common, consistent environment before proceeding with your other playbooks.
 If you're using Vagrant, you can run a setup playbook with the Ansible provisioner as the default (vagrant) user.
 Otherwise, the expectation is that configuration will be modified for it, it will run in isolation, and then the configs will be reset before proceeding.
-In such case, the following must be set in ansible.cfg (unfortunately they won't be read as playbook vars) (don't forget to remove them before running other plays):

-    remote_user = [your pre-authorized user account]
-    ask_pass = True
-    ask_sudo_pass = True

 Requirements
 ------------